 - Fill the crack and smoothen the surface.

-- Cure properly by keeping it moist for 2-3 days.
+- Cure by keeping the area moist for 2-3 days.
+This is a trusted cement water tank leakage repair technique.

 4. Apply Waterproof Coating (For Full Protection)